nosovicki/gog/README.md

     3
     3

-This reduces basic syntax to just alphanumeric keys plus `*+()`, and you can write very sophisticated programs with that.
-But GOG also has many features that do utilize your spare keyboard range.
+This reduces basic syntax to just alphanumeric keys plus `-*+()`, and you can write very sophisticated programs in GOG with those.
+On top of that, GOG builds some features that do utilize your spare keyboard range.

 Some of GOG unique features are: